 This Privacy Statement applies to the collection, use, sharing, protection, accuracy of and access to personal information at CIBC Mellon.
 “Personal Information” means information about an identifiable individual such as contact information, account numbers, or details such as age, marital status, and financial information.
 This information can be in any form including paper, electronic, video or voice recording.
 This Privacy Statement does not apply to information about our employees or to information that is not personal information.

 Our policies and procedures are in place across CIBC Mellon.
 Applicable legislation provides for certain exceptions to the obligations discussed in this Privacy Statement, some of which will modify our privacy practices in certain circumstances.

 Why we collect personal information

 CIBC Mellon occasionally collects your personal information to provide services, or we may collect personal information on behalf of clients, client employees, and/or pensioners when we are providing Trustee or Agent Services.
-We collect personal information in a variety of ways including trade instructions, verbal interaction, and other documentation that you provide to us.
+We collect personal information in a variety of ways including trade instructions, verbal interaction, online activities and other documentation that you provide to us.
+This includes information that your web browser, device or other web technologies, such as cookies and web beacons, may provide us.
 We may also receive personal information from firms that assist us in administering your account and processing transactions on your behalf.
 Some examples of types of personal information we may be required to collect include an individual’s name, address, telephone number, social insurance number, tax identification number, asset holdings, identification documents or other information necessary to perform the services on your behalf or as permitted or required by law.